mrsan9/2DVectorProgram/README.md

 # 2DVectorGraphics
 How to use:

-*Open the executable file (2DVectorProgram.exe) from the project folder.
+*Open the executable file (2DVectorProgram.exe) from the "Executable file" folder.

 **Select any one of the below options